merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 K00844 K01810 K00850 K01623 K01803 K00134 K00927 K01834 K01689 K00873

-For every KO in the path above that has a hit in the %(contigs-db)s, there will be a corresponding line in the 'kofam_hits' output file.
+For every KO in the path above that has a hit in the %(contigs-db)s, there will be a corresponding line in the 'kofam_hits_in_modules' output file.
 The same will occur for every possible path in every single KEGG module, resulting in a lot of lines and extremely repetitive but nicely parseable information.

 Without further ado, here is an example of this output mode (also from the Infant Gut dataset):